Learn about the dangerous side effects of combining alcohol and sleeping pills.

 Article at a Glance:

-Mixing alcohol and sleeping pills can create several dangerous and potentially deadly side effects.
-These include:
+- Mixing alcohol and sleeping pills can create several dangerous and potentially deadly side effects.

 Mixing sleeping pills and alcohol can result in the heightened effects of both substances.
 Sleeping pills are sedative substances that typically suppress activity in the central nervous system, and alcohol is a central nervous system depressant.
 Taking two drugs that affect the body in similar ways can compound their negative effects and lead to dangerous health issues.

 Related Topic: Can you overdose on sleeping pills